 Women are taught to be "highly expressive" that is, they can express all their emotions, especially by crying.
 Emotions are a female trademark, but men report having feelings just as often as women.
 They just don't express them.

-Girls and boys cry about the same amount of times until they reach the age of twelve, by the time they are eighteen women cry on average four times more than men.
-That is about 5.3 cries a month compared to a man's 1.4 times per month according to research by Dr. William Frey who studies tears.
+Girls and boys cry about the same amount of times until they reach the age of 12.
+By the time they are 18, women cry on average four times more than men.
+That is about 5.3 cries a month compared to a man's 1.4 times per month, according to research by Dr. William Frey, who studies tears.

-So the old belief is true, women do cry more than men.
+So the old belief is true, and women do cry more than men.
 But scientists still do not know exactly why this is true.
 One theory is that women cry more than men mostly because of social conditioning.
-As males are growing up they are urged to excel and become powerful, to never show their emotions, to be tough, independent, demanding, aggressive and good problem-solvers.
+As males are growing up they are urged to excel and become powerful, to never show their emotions, to be tough, independent, demanding, aggressive, and problem-solvers.

 Males in our culture often hear things like, "big boys don't cry" or "take it like a man."